 Glass & Ceramics

-Ceramics, on the other hand, are commonly used to make abrasion resistant liners, insulation products (refractories), and filtering applications.
+Ceramics: Ceramics are commonly used to make abrasion resistant liners, insulation products (refractories), and filtering applications.
 If you are compacting your ceramic powders to achieve a higher density, we can help achieve consistent powder flow through your process.

-Glass & Ceramic Industry Services
+Glass & Ceramic Services

 Whether you are formulating a specialized sand batch, dosing in minor ingredients to a continuous blending operation, charging glass batch to a float furnace, or compacting ceramic powders, Jenike & Johanson is prepared to meet your material handling needs.